 The transport layer, TCP / IP protocols, Networks security, Network administration.

 Unit – VI: Definition, Simple and Composite structures, Arrays, Lists, Stacks queues, Priority queues.
 Binary trees, B – trees, Graphs.

-Sorting and Searching Algorithms, Analysis of Algorithms, Interpolation and Binary Search, Asymptotic notations-big ohm, omega and theta.
-Average case analysis of simple programs like finding of a maximum of n elements.
+Sorting and Searching Algorithms, Analysis of Algorithms, Interpolation and Binary Search, Asymptotic notations-big ohm, omega, and theta.
+Average case analysis of simple programs like finding a maximum of n elements.
 Recursion and its systematic removal.
 Quicksort – Non – recursive implementation with minimal stack storage.
-Design of Algorithms ( Divide and Conquer, Greedy method, Dynamic programming, Back tracking, Branch and Bound ).
+Design of Algorithms ( Divide and Conquer, Greedy method, Dynamic programming, Backtracking, Branch and Bound ).
 Lower bound theory, Non – deterministic algorithm – Non – deterministic programming constructs.
 Simple non-deterministic programs.
-NP – hard and NP – complete problems.
+NP-hard and NP-complete problems.

 Unit – VII: Object, messages, classes, encapsulation, inheritance, polymorphism, aggregation, abstract classes, generalization as extension and restriction.
 Object oriented design.
 Multiple inheritance, metadata.

 Unit – VIII: Software development models, Requirement analysis and specifications, Software design, Programming techniques and tools, Software validation and quality assurance techniques, Software maintenance and advanced concepts, Software management.